NEW JERSEY WINE COUNTRY

 Concentrations of New Jersey wineries exist around the state’s main three AVAs.
 In Cape May in the south by the ocean, in Hammonton in the agricultural south, and in Hunterdon and Warren counties along the Delaware River in the western part of the state, it’s easy to travel from winery to winery.

-When to Visit: The best time to visit New Jersey wineries is in the late spring/early summer when the vines are filling out and the weather hasn’t gotten too hot or humid.
+The best time to visit New Jersey wineries is in the late spring/early summer when the vines are filling out and the weather hasn’t gotten too hot or humid.
 Many wineries host outdoor events with live music and food trucks.
-It’s also the beginning of the festival season when wineries such as Sharrott Winery and Old York Cellars host their annual big wine fests.
+It’s also the beginning of the festival season.

-See our favorites places to stay in all three of New Jersey’s wine regions – Cape May, Warren Hills and the Outer Coast Plain.
+See our favorite places to stay in New Jersey’s wine regions, including Cape May, Warren Hills, and The Outer Coastal Plain.

-The four distinct wine regions in New Jersey are home to many fun activities, so if you're looking for things to do besides sipping in the 50+ New Jersey wineries, we have you covered.
-These local attractions that will be of interest to kids, designated drivers and those enjoying the wines of the region.
-Read more here.
+The four distinct wine regions in New Jersey are home to many fun activities, so if you’re looking for things to do besides sipping in the 50+ New Jersey wineries, we have A LOT OF IDEAS for kids, designated drivers, and those enjoying the wines of the region.

 Subscribe to Sip in More of the World